 Installation of porous asphalt

-Porous asphalt consists of bituminous asphalt, which has been screened and the fines reduced.
-Void space is created to make it permeable to water.
-The void space of porous asphalt is approximately 16%, instead of the 2 to 3 percent in a traditional asphalt mix.
-Porous asphalt provides for some pretreatment of runoff.
+- Asphalt Layer (2 to 4 inches): This top layer is made of bituminous asphalt, with reduced fines to create void spaces, making it permeable.
+The void space in porous asphalt is approximately 16%, significantly higher than the 2 to 3 percent in traditional asphalt mixes.
+This design allows for some pretreatment of runoff.

-A Nonwoven geotextile material between the reservoir bed and un-compacted subsoil helps prevent migration of fines into the stone reservoir, which could clog the system.
+- Geotextile Material: A layer of nonwoven geotextile material placed between the reservoir bed and the un-compacted subsoil prevents the migration of fines into the stone reservoir, which could lead to clogging.

 Maintenance requirements of Porous Asphalt